aws-solutions-library-samples/guidance-for-responsible-content-moderation-with-ai-services-on-aws/README.md

-# Media Content Moderation Application
+# Guidance for Responsible Content Moderation with AI Services on AWS

 ## Overview
 This application is to moderate images with aws services.
 It could identify inappropriate contents like png/jpeg/gif images with labels.